-- "Dosage" is the factor. - The three specific dosages in the experiment are the levels. - There is no intent to say anything about other dosages. - Therefore this is a fixed factor. - The analysis will estimate the effect of each dosage.
+- "Dosage" is the factor. - The three specific dosages in the experiment are the levels. - There is no intent to say anything about other dosages. - Therefore this is a fixed factor. - The analysis will estimate the effect of each of the three dosages.

-Random effect factor:
+Random effect factor for Analysis of Variance:

-- The factor has many possible levels.

-- All possible levels are of interest.

-- Only a random sample of levels is included in the data.
+- The factor has many possible levels. - All possible levels are of interest. - Only a random sample of levels is included in the data. - The analysis will estimate the variability of effects of the factor as levels vary, but not effects of specific levels.

-Example: A large manufacturer of widgets is interested in studying the effect of machine operator on the quality of the final product.
-The researcher selects a random sample of operators from the large number of operators at the various facilities that manufacture the widgets and collects data on just these operators.
+Example: A large manufacturer is interested in studying the effect of machine operator on the quality of the final product.
+The researcher selects a random sample of operators from the large number of operators at the manufacturer's factories and collects data on just these operators.